ybinilza/phase-2-project/README.md

 2. Go to directory phase-2-project and install npm
 3. Run command npm i react-youtube
 4. Run command npm start
-5. Browser opens up and main page of the application is visible
+5. Browser opens up and main page of the application is visible.

 OR

 Method 2:
-Open any web browser and go to page https://trailertube.netlify.app/popularmovies Main page is visible
+Open any web browser and go to page https://trailertube.netlify.app/popularmovies .
+Main page is visible.

-You can see the popular movies, top rated movies in different navigation bar Also, you can add any favorite movie to the list and see trailer for the same Enjoy the trailer and decide which one you want to invest time for entertainment
+You can see the popular movies, top rated movies in different navigation bar.
+Also, you can add any favorite movie to the list and see trailer for the same.
+Enjoy the trailer and decide which one you want to invest time for entertainment.

 Credits:
-All movie related APIs are taken for TMDB
+All movie related APIs are taken for TMDB.
-All videos are linked to Youtube
+All videos are linked to Youtube.
-Backend is deployed on Render
+Backend is deployed on Render.
 Frontend is deployed on netlify.com

+Note:
-Note: API key is being added in GitHub for Evaluation purpose and will be removed after project evaluation.
+API key is being added in GitHub for Evaluation purpose and will be removed after project evaluation.
 License: MIT